Almond Butter Oatmeal Cookies

 - In medium bowl add the oats and baking soda and mix well; set aside.

-- In a medium bowl, whisk almond butter, brown sugar, eggs and vanilla for about 5 minutes or so.
+- In a medium bowl, whisk almond butter, xylitol, eggs and vanilla for about 5 minutes or so.

-- Add in the oats and baking soda mixture and mix everything together.
+- Add the dry ingredients to the wet ingredients and mix everything together.

-- When all the ingredients are combined, add the chocolate chunks and chopped almonds.
+- When all the ingredients are combined and add the chocolate chips.

 - Place a silicone mat or parchment paper on a tray.